maryu0/Bankist-website/README.md

 ## How to Use

-1. Clone the repository on your system:
+1. Clone the repo on your system:
    ```bash
    git clone https://github.com/maryu0/bankist-website.git
    ```